nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

     b.
 For a health inspector training course

-> This chapter contains material taken from
+> This section contains material taken from

 -   [Technical Writing Essentials](https://pressbooks.bccampus.ca/technicalwriting) by Suzan Last is used under a CC-BY 4.0 License.